Save The Date:

 May 13-14, 2026 | Minneapolis, MN

 The Opportunities Exchange 2026 National Conference will bring together early childhood leaders, innovators, funders, and practitioners to spark bold thinking and actionable change.
 Under the theme Reframe.
 Reimagine.
-Retool.
-We will explore the future of early care and education through transformative sessions and collaborative dialogue.
+Retool., we will explore the future of early care and education through transformative sessions and collaborative dialogue.

 Join us to connect with peers, draw inspiration from one another and discover creative strategies to navigate a rapidly evolving landscape.
 Together, we’ll build momentum to strengthen programs, partnerships and the future of early childhood education.